-Convatec requires mandatory training in relation to our Code for all new and existing employees on an annual basis.
+Convatec requires mandatory training in relation to our Code for all new and existing employees (which also extends to all Board members) on an annual basis.
 This training is delivered through online training, via Townhall meetings and in virtual or face-to-face sessions.
 As part of our management induction process, new members of our management team participate in training in relation to our Policy.

 To hold ourselves accountable to monitoring and tracking this requirement, in our 2021 Annual Report we committed to having at least 95% of employees trained on our Code on an annual basis by Q4 2023 and in subsequent years.
+We achieved a 96% completion rate among employees in 2022.